ricardomm7/leaflink/docs/sprintB/us003/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** Every collaborator must have an associated job.
-* **AC3:** Name, birthdate, admission date, address, contact info (mobile and email), taxpayer number, ID doc type, and respective number should be provided by the HRM.
+* **AC3:** Name, birthdate, admission date, address, mobile number, e-mail, taxpayer number, ID doc type, and respective number should be provided by the HRM.
 The taxpayer identification number and the citizen card number should be valid.
 * **AC4:** There must be, at least, a difference of 18 years between the birthdate and the admission date (must be an adult).
+* **AC5:** The minimum age for employees is 18.
+* **AC6:** The date of admission must be more recent than the date of birth.

 ### 1.4.
 Found out Dependencies